 Panama has some of the world’s most biodiverse and complex ecosystems, from highland cloud forests to Caribbean coral reefs.
-You’ll conduct seven weeks of field studies in five unique settings in Panama and Costa Rica and visit world-renowned research institutions.
-You will learn how to observe forest dynamics, check water and soil quality, and measure bird, amphibian, and insect diversity.
+You will conduct seven weeks of field studies in five unique settings in Panama and Costa Rica.
+Learn how to estimate forest biodiversity, evaluate coral reef health, calculate mangrove carbon, identify tropical fish species, and quantify Neotropical mammal abundance among other skills.

 In Panama City, one of the leading bases for international NGOs and the United Nations, you’ll explore conservation topics such as sustainable agriculture, indigenous resource use, and ecotourism.
 You will also conduct four weeks of independent, original field research project on a topic of your choice.

 Your program also includes five homestays during which you will learn about urban and rural life, experience local culture, and examine the environmental challenges these communities face.

 In addition, you will develop the Spanish language skills needed to discuss ecological issues and conduct field research through classroom learning, cultural immersion, homestays, fieldwork, and excursions.